-Geometrically, the graph of an even signal is symmetric about the origin.
-Some examples of even signals are shown below.
+- Geometrically, the graph of an even signal is symmetric with respect to the vertical axis. - Some examples of even signals are shown below.

 Odd Symmetry

 A function x is said to be odd if it satisfies

 x(t) = -x(-t) for all t (where t is a real number).